 By practicing spaciousness it can be possible to sense that our experience does not define us; to sense the impermanence of our experience; and perhaps to sense the fresh potentiality of the next moment.
 In essence, cultivating spaciousness in meditation and movement can enable us to begin to glimpse that there is enough space within our awareness to hold whatever arises in the moment and to respond in new ways.

 Meeting difficulty in ourselves and others with compassion—via Tonglen’s practice of ‘sending and receiving’— invites us to loosen habitual tendencies that are the causes of suffering, and grow our ability to experience true joy.
 It can touch the whole of our heart: the soft, tender front but also the strong, fierce back of our heart.
 Pema Chödrön, in her down-to-earth and practical way, says that “tonglen is a way for you to be with people who need you – beginning with yourself”.

-Kristine Mackenzie-Janson and Bill Paterson look forward to exploring all of this together in the bright studio of the Salisbury Centre in Edinburgh.
-We will also have time to breathe in the fresh air of the garden around us, nourished by a vegetarian shared lunch and replenishing tea breaks.
+Kristine Mackenzie-Janson and Bill Paterson look forward to exploring all of this together in the spacious Carnegie Hall of Dunfermline.
+We will also have time to breathe in the fresh air of the space around us, nourished by a vegetarian shared lunch and replenishing tea breaks.

 For: Anyone with mindfulness/meditation experience.
 If in doubt, just get in touch.

 Date and times: Saturday 22 September, 10am (doors open from 9.30am) till 4pm.

 Location: Carnegie Hall, East Port, Dunfermline, KY12 7JA

 Cost: £30.
 Please don’t let the costs get in the way of coming!